mhvue/mastermindGame/README.md

     * X image for incorrect answers (no correct numbers) and answer with some correct numbers but wrong placement.
     * Thumbs up image for correct answer.
 * Score
-    * Score is shown, which starts at 0 and goes up by 1 point per correct answer
+    * Score is shown, which starts at 0 and goes up by 1 per correct answer
 * Attempts
-    * Attempts is shown, which starts at 10 and goes down by 1 point per incorrect answer
+    * Attempts is shown, which starts at 10 and goes down by 1 per incorrect answer
 * The attempted numbers that are close to answer with the feedback will be in green
     * This is to help user find their previous attempts to make next best guess